Hull UK City of Culture 2017

 In May of this year, the services of the Green Ginger Fellowship were called upon to investigate a discovery of crates in Bransholme.
 These explorations led to the rediscovery of the Gold Nose of Green Ginger.

-With a disused space to become the temporary home of the Gold Nose, we offered our colour expertise and donated paint to completely transform the space.
+With a disused space to become the temporary home of the Gold Nose, Crown Paints colour expertise and products were sought upon to completely transform the space.
 From a tired unit to a bright, colourful and magical space – perfect for housing such a precious piece of history.

 The Gold Nose of Green Ginger was on display at North Point shopping Centre, Bransholme.